ioccc-src/winner/2018/mills/README.md

 Single-user mode was entered because the front-panel console switches were set to the magic number 0173030 (this can be changed with a recompile).

-Once you are done with Version 6, Type Control-E to exit the simulation.
+Once you are done with Version 6, Type Control-E to exit the emulation.

-Note that since both BSD 2.9 and UNIX v6 use the same PDP-11/40 emulation code, and they use the same name for the disk (`rk05.fs`), if you want to go back to the BSD simulation, you should either delete `rk05.fs` or do a `make clean` before you do a `make`.
+Note that since both BSD 2.9 and UNIX v6 use the same PDP-11/40 emulation code, and they use the same name for the disk (`rk05.fs`), if you want to go back to the BSD emulation, you should either delete `rk05.fs` or do a `make clean` before you do a `make`.

 ### Building and Running UNIX v0: